-Applicants must be able to detect birds by color-bands and sounds, physically fit and able to navigate rugged and complex terrain using GPS and maps.
-Experience with songbird re-sighting, behavioral observation, territory mapping, nest searching, point counts, radio-telemetry and mist-netting is strongly desired.
-Abundant enthusiasm for conserving Hawaii’s native species (including the ability to kill a few invasive species along the way) is essential, as are self-motivation, the ability to work well in a small team, a positive attitude, and willingness to live in a remote field camps for more than a week at a time.
-Careful data collection is a must, and when not in the field, office duties will include environmental education and outreach, data entry and organization, both supervised and independent research projects, maintenance of field equipment and other work around the office.
+Applicants must be able to detect and identify birds by color-bands and sounds, physically fit and able to navigate rugged and complex terrain using GPS, compass, and maps.
+Experience with nest searching and abundance surveys (e.g., line transects or point counts) is required.
+Experience with songbird re-sighting, behavioral observation, territory mapping, radio-telemetry, small mammal trapping, and mist-netting/banding is strongly desired.
+Mechanical and electronics skills and current First Aid and CPR certifications are a plus.
+Abundant enthusiasm for conserving Hawaii’s native species (including the ability to control invasive species along the way) is essential, as are self-motivation, the ability to work well in a small team, a positive attitude, and willingness to live in a remote field camps for more than a week at a time.
+Careful data collection is a must, and when not in the field, office duties will include data entry and management, both supervised and independent research projects, maintenance of field equipment and living quarters, and other work around the office.

 Compensation is ~$1700/mo with limited use of project vehicles.
 Housing when not in the field will NOT be provided, but the Project will help coordinate a housing search among temporary field assistants and interns.
 Successful applicants must provide own travel to Lihue, Kauai and have a valid drivers’ license, and be legally eligible to work in the U.S. For more information, contact email@example.com